 - the objective of an investigation is to determine whether there is enough evidence to substantiate or refute the matters reported;

 - when an investigation needs to be undertaken, the process will be objective, fair and independent;

 - an employee who is the subject of a disclosure will be advised about the subject matter of the disclosure as and when required by principles of natural justice and procedural fairness and prior to any action being taken – for example, if the disclosure will be the subject of an investigation; and

 - an employee who is the subject of a disclosure may contact DG’s Employee Assistance Program for further support and counselling.

 This policy is published in DG’s Office Management Manual to be available to all officers and employees and also has been disseminated via email.
 It is publically available at https://www.douglaspartners.com.au/

 13. Further Information

-For further information about how this policy works, what it covers and how a disclosure might be handled, please contact the General Counsel or a Director, or an independent legal adviser.
+For further information about how this policy works, what it covers and how a disclosure might be handled, please contact the General Counsel, a Director, or an independent legal adviser.

 Last updated 9 October 2020 (OMM 28 Ed5/Rev1)